rabulsara02/cse15l-lab-reports/lab-report-4.md

 # Lab Report 4

 ### Task 4: Log into ieng6
-<p> Simply logged into ieng6 using given command from previous labs. </p>
+<p> I logged into ieng6 using given command from previous labs. </p>

 <br>